Snigdha-OS/Snigdha-OS.github.io/readme.md

 ## Contributing 🤝

 We welcome contributions from everyone!
-If you'd like to contribute to Snigdha OS Web Dev, please follow these steps:
+If you'd like to contribute to Snigdha OS Web, please follow these steps:

 1. Fork the repository.
 2. Clone your fork locally and create a new branch.